neuropoly/bids-specification/src/04-modality-specific-files/10-microscopy.md

 The following table will be generated automatically from the `src/schema/metadata` yaml files after community review.
 A "manual" table is provided here to facilitate the review process.

 Note: For "StationName", we removed "Corresponds to DICOM Tag 0008, 1010 `Station Name`." from the description.
 It will require changes to `src/schema/metatata/StationName.yaml` and `src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md`.
-Follow-up with the maintainers to do.
 -->
 | **Key name**              | **Requirement level** | **Data type** | **Description**                                                                                                                                                                        |
 | ------------------------- | --------------------- | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |